 If the Admin is Batman, then the HR Admin is Robin.
 Just like in the comic, the HR Admin is one of the few people the Admin trusts fully when it comes to access rights in Kenjo.
 This means that the HR Admin should be an employee that works closely with the Admin in almost all areas, except for Recruiting.

 Note: The access to recruiting can be modified if invited as a Hiring manager or Hiring member.
 More on that here.

 The profile Recruiter is mostly for, of course, recruiters.
 Contrary to the HR Admin, employees that belong to this profile have full access to the Recruiting section (talent pool, candidate list, job openings, etc.) and limited access to other sensitive areas of Kenjo.

-- They can only view and edit their own attendance, but have no action rights upon other employees attendance.
+- They can only view and edit their own attendance but have no action rights over other employees' attendance.